Tap targets are not sized appropriately

 How the Lighthouse tap targets audit fails

-Lighthouse flags pages with tap targets that are too small or too close together:
+Lighthouse flags pages with tap targets that meet both of these conditions:

 |Tap Target||The tap target that is inappropriately sized.|